-Research, published today in PLOS ONE, found that aggressive behavior mostly declined in men taking statins compared to men in the experiment taking a placebo.
+Research, published today in , found that aggressive behavior mostly declined in men taking statins compared to men in the experiment taking a placebo.
 Aggressive behavior increased, however, in women taking the drugs.

 The study, from the University of California, San Diego, School of Medicine, is the first randomized trial to examine statin effects on behavior.

 Dr. Beatrice A. Golomb, Ph.D., professor of medicine at the university, said that many studies in the past have linked low cholesterol to a higher risk for violence and death.
 A number of these studies featured mostly male participants.